-Charlie has written a poetry anthology for 5-8 year olds called, “There’s a Poem in my Dungarees”.
+Charlie has written a poetry anthology for 5-8 year olds called, “I Can’t Wear Those Pants!”

 Inspired by traditional childhood themes and everyday activities the poems bring a kaleidoscope of bonkers to the page leaving children asking themselves, can boys really be princesses and what does happen if your pants don’t make your bum dazzle?

 Weaving through the anthology are poems which hold a mirror up to the gender stereotypes boys and girls still face today.